mikeboensel/AI_Course/slides/lecture1/pages/key_ideas_of_ai.md

 ---
 layout: center
 ---
-# If you had to pick 3 key ideas to explain ML...
+# How can we explain this?!?
+3 key ideas...

 <!-- Useful exercise.
 Can we condense this down to some central kernel?-->
 ---